takram-design-engineering/three-geospatial/packages/atmosphere/README.md

 ## AerialPerspective

 A post-processing effect that renders atmospheric transparency and inscattered light.
-It can optionally render sun and sky irradiance as deferred lighting.

-This is for use with the [postprocessing](https://github.com/pmndrs/postprocessing)’s EffectComposer and is not compatible with the one in Three.js examples.

 See [`AerialPerspectiveEffect`](#aerialperspectiveeffect) for further details.